 Meditating is a great way to help calm your mind.

-It doesn’t happen overnight, so practice for a least a month to see results.
+It doesn’t happen overnight, so practise for at least a month to see results.

 Meditating before bed is a great way to relax before sleeping and helps improve sleep quality.

 6. Use EFT To Reduce Stress